MKWJohn/KM-H-Meters-MKWii/README.md

 # KM-H-Meters-MKWii

 Theese files should be used in either OBS or a video editor and put beside or underneath the KM/H meter in the video.
 If you need a KM/H meter, get it here.
-You can also watch my video on this here: https://youtu.be/9yRhNOhT9vM
+You can also watch my video on this here: https://youtu.be/9yRhNOhT9vM.
+The speed-o-meter for dolphin emulayor or wii is by stebler.
+The images that say KM/H are from Cederic The Gaming Drummer and The CTGP Records Discord Server.

 NTSC-U:
 c25ddb7c 00000008